junxit/us-congress-bills-111/bill.md

 legis-num: H. RES.
 476
 congress: 111th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # H. RES.
 476

-> Celebrating the 30th anniversary of June as “Black Music Month”.
+> Celebrating the goals and ideals of “Black Music Month”.

 ## Preamble